FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02d-dynamic-routes/README.md

 - If the name of a route segment starts with `$` (dollar sign), that route segment is dynamically addressed, meaning any valid (for a URL) text in that place will match the route.

-- The `getUser` function simulates the behavior of the web server querying an external database to get the data, using the hard-coded mock data in `app/services/mock-data.ts` for demonstration.
+- The `getUser` function simulates the behavior of the web server querying a database to get the data, using the hard-coded mock data in `app/services/mock-data.ts` for demonstration.

 - The `json` utility function abbreviates the syntax required to send a response to the client with some data, or `null` if there is no relevant data to send, as the first argment passed, and this value will be automatically serialized.
 Optionally a second argument may be passed with some status information and/or headers defined in an object.

 - The `loader` function is expected to redirect to another route, throw a response, or return a response with some data.
 If the `loader` function returns `undefined` or some other value that cannot be parsed as an HTTP response, an error will be thrown.

 - In this example the `json()` responses for "400 Bad Request" and "404 Not Found" are thrown to prevent the React function component from rendering, which would cause a TypeError because `user` cannot be destructured from the `null` data response.
 Using `throw` when an error occurs in a `loader` function also has the advantage of breaking out of any call stack, such as when being executed inside of a nested function.
+In a complete app these error responses could be handled by a React error boundary.

 ## Expected Behavior